China plans tighter e-commerce checks to tackle shoddy goods

 The State Administration for Industry and Commerce (SAIC) plans to step up random quality checks for goods bought online, according to a statement on the regulator’s website.
 The SAIC will take into account consumer reports, and press for cooperation from e-commerce platforms.

-Companies like Alibaba, rival JD.com Inc and a plethora of others have been called out by China’s regulators for enabling the sale of low-quality goods as well as counterfeit products.
+Companies like Alibaba, rival JD.com Inc and a plethora of others are frequently castigated by China’s regulators for enabling the sale of low-quality goods as well as counterfeit products.
 But authorities are also keen to shake off China’s broader reputation as a market plagued by consumer safety scares and rampant intellectual property infringement.

 The issue has affected e-commerce leader Alibaba in particular.
 China’s biggest Internet company has feuded in the past with the SAIC over the dubious nature of goods sold on the firm’s platforms, with Alibaba’s shares tumbling after one unusually public spat earlier this year.